Financial experts share tips to help your accounts stay in the green in 2025

 Once you do that, figure out if you prefer to track your finances on paper, via spreadsheets, or through apps on your phone.

-“The big step is listing the debts, prioritizing, and then you know whatever money is there, assign it a task and get rid of the debt,” said Lisa Leslie, financial management extension agent for UF/IFAS in Hillsborough County.
+“The big step is listing the debts, prioritizing, and then you know whatever money is there, assign it a task and get rid of the debt,” said Lisa Leslie, financial management extension agent for UF/IFAS.

 Next, decide what your goals are, both long-term and short-term.